Beyond Statistical Similarity: Rethinking Metrics for Deep Generative Models in Engineering Design: Evaluating Statistical Similarity

 \subsection{Evaluating Effective use of Generated Data in Downstream Tasks}

 A common approach to measuring the similarity of a generated sample set to the training dataset is to check whether the generated set serves as an effective stand-in for some auxiliary task.
 If a practitioner is generating design data with a specific downstream task in mind, it may be viable to directly evaluate generated samples on this task as a metric.
-In other scenarios, artificially constructed tasks can serve as an effective method to evaluate generated samples. \paragraph{ML Efficacy} Auxiliary machine learning tasks, such as classification, are often used to evaluate generated sample sets in a process known as ML efficacy testing.
-Several variations of these scores have been proposed, as in~\cite{ravuri2019classification, xu2019modeling}.
-Often a supervised machine learning model is trained on the generated dataset and then tested on the original data.
-Ideally, the performance on the original data should be as strong as possible.
-Alternatively, one model is first trained on the original dataset and tested on a split of the original data.
-Then, an equivalent model is trained on a set of generated samples but still evaluated on the same split of original data.
-In this case, the difference in performance constitutes the ML efficacy score, which is minimized in the ideal case where the two models have comparable performance.
+In other scenarios, artificially constructed tasks can serve as an effective method to evaluate generated samples. \paragraph{Machine Learning Efficacy} Auxiliary machine learning tasks, such as classification, are often used to evaluate generated sample sets in a process known as Machine Learning (ML) efficacy testing.
+Often, a supervised machine learning model is trained on the generated dataset and then tested on the original data, though several formulations of ML efficacy have been proposed, as in~\cite{ravuri2019classification, xu2019modeling}.